cloudevents/sdk-java/examples/spring-kafka/README.md

 mvn spring-boot:run
 ```

-You can try sending a request using any kafka client, or using the intergration tests in this project.
+You can try sending a request using any kafka client, or using the integration tests in this project.
 You send to the "in" topic and it echos back a cloud event on the "out" topic.
 The listener is implemented like this (the request and response are modelled directly as a `CloudEvent`):

 ```java
 @KafkaListener(id = "listener", topics = "in", clientIdPrefix = "demo")